JarlTuxen/2-semester-gitbook/topics/html.md

 - Who is the `h1`'s grandparent?
 - How many children does the `HTML` element have?

 If all of this is a bit confusing i get it!
-Try go [here](https://software.hixie.ch/utilities/js/live-dom-viewer/ ) where you can see the html file, the DOM and the rendered html.
+[Here](https://software.hixie.ch/utilities/js/live-dom-viewer/ ) you can see the html file, the DOM and the rendered html.

-Use this checklist for writing good html!

-- [ ] Are the class names and id’s semantic and do they describe the content of the tag?
-- [ ] Has id’s and class names been used correctly.
-- [ ] Has the correct tag been used.
-Fx is main, header, footer, section, nav used properly.
-- [ ] Is the html correctly implemented.
-- [ ] Are there unnecessary wrappers?
-- [ ] Has kebab-case been used? `product-list`
-- [ ] Has alt attributes been written for `img` tags?